 Why Choose Sanctuary Plastic Surgery for Silicone Injection Removal in Boca Raton & West Palm Beach?

 Silicone injection removal in Boca Raton & West Palm Beach can be a very complex procedure, and to ensure that you achieve positive results and avoid complications, you need to have it performed by a qualified plastic surgeon.
 At Sanctuary Plastic Surgery, our skilled surgeons consistently approach every procedure with precision and attention to detail.
-Whether you work with Dr. Cook or Dr. DiBernardo for your silicone biopolymer removal surgery, they’ll utilize their talent and expertise to provide you with a comfortable experience and thorough results.
+When you work with Dr. DiBernardo for your silicone biopolymer removal surgery, he will utilize his talent and expertise to provide you with a comfortable experience and thorough results.
 Contact our office today if you’d like to schedule your initial consultation.